Management of refractory nonmalignant pleural effusions

 In this topic review, strategies for management of refractory nonmalignant pleural effusions are discussed.
 A diagnostic approach to pleural effusions is provided separately.
 (See "Diagnostic evaluation of a pleural effusion in adults: Initial testing" and "Diagnostic evaluation of pleural effusion in adults: Additional tests for undetermined etiology".)

 Options for primary treatment of malignant pleural effusions and specific types of nonmalignant pleural effusion are discussed within those topic reviews.
-(See "Management of malignant pleural effusions" and "Etiology, clinical presentation, and diagnosis of chylothorax" and "Parapneumonic effusion and empyema in adults" and "Pleural effusions following cardiac surgery" and "Pleural effusions in HIV-infected patients" and "Tuberculous pleural effusions in HIV-infected patients" and "Tuberculous pleural effusions in HIV-uninfected patients" and "Diagnosis and management of pleural causes of unexpandable lung" and "Hepatic hydrothorax".)
+(See "Management of malignant pleural effusions" and "Etiology, clinical presentation, and diagnosis of chylothorax" and "Parapneumonic effusion and empyema in adults" and "Pleural effusions following cardiac surgery" and "Pleural effusions in HIV-infected patients" and "Tuberculous pleural effusion" and "Diagnosis and management of pleural causes of unexpandable lung" and "Hepatic hydrothorax".)

 Primary treatment is directed at the underlying cause of the pleural effusion in all patients with nonmalignant pleural effusions (table 1 and table 2).
 Patients who have symptoms due to a pleural effusion that is refractory to primary treatment are candidates for additional therapies.
 Dyspnea is the most common symptom that necessitates additional therapy.